 The garlic burger is a quick and delicious burger patty that uses ingredients already in your pantry.
 For a fast weekday meal or impromptu get together, consider these delicious patties.

 The simple additions add lots of flavor to your hamburger.
 Your family and guests will think they are having one of the best burgers ever.
-You can serve them on hamburger buns, but a low-carb option is to use large lettuce leaves to make lettuce wraps.
+You can serve them the classic way on hamburger buns, or as a low-carb option in lettuce leaves to make lettuce wraps.